-- Choose for robust certification as one of the instruments to prove no deforestation and legal compliance, but also to support sustainable practices at the farm and supply chain level.
+- Choose for robust physical certification as one of the instruments to prove no deforestation and legal compliance, but also to support sustainable practices at the farm and supply chain level.
 Robust sustainability standards for soy, such as ISEAL standards or the standards identified as best in class in the last Profundo benchmark (based on the FEFAC SSG), have vast experience in certifying practices at farm level and providing trustworthy assurance of these practices.
 Some are adapting to EUDR details still, and an update of "readiness" of standards is anticipated in 2024. - EUDR compliant soy needs to be kept segregated from non-EUDR compliant soy.
 This is a challenge given the current logistics of the soy supply chain in Latin America.
-However, it is still possible to contribute to sustainable production by mixing certified soy in the fully EUDR compliant soy supply.
-Where the latter is not possible, next assuring full EUDR compliant
+However, this logistic challenge can be reduced significantly if all soy sources are verified DCF and made compliant with the EUDR, and the non-compliant sources are detected at an early stage. - It is also possible to contribute to sustainable production by mixing physically certified soy in the fully EUDR compliant soy supply.
+Furthermore, on top of fully EUDR compliant physical streams, a company could support responsible production by credit buying, for example from smallholders or farmers in high-risk regions to promote a broader sustainability agenda (see under nr 5). - Don't water down earlier commitments to sustainable soy.
+Continue to invest in farmers that produce in a sustainable manner and respect initiatives with an earlier cut-off date.
+The EUDR is not referring to existing cut-off dates such as the one of the Amazon Moratorium - but businesses can do so for sure. - If it is in your company's power, work together with local actors to implement non-conversion after a cut-off date of 2020 for all soy and other supply chains, also for as far as not destined to Europe.
+A powerful example of a coalition of actors that has done this, is the salmon supply chain.
+Three Brazilian traders adopt a non-conversion approach with a cut-off date of 2020 for all soy they sell, no matter what the final destination is.
+We will dive further into that approach in the next paragraph.